zapman449/monitorama_2016_notes/Tue01__Scaling.Pinterest’s.Monitoring.System__by_Brian.Overstreet.md

     * match the monitoring system to where the company is at
     * User ed is key to scale these tools organizationally
     * Tools scale with number of engineers, not users of site. ###

+QnA:
+* Blacklists?
+    * List in zookeeper updates all hosts.